 Nitrates – salts of nitric acid (containing NO3- anion), are widespread in the environment, especially in soil and water.
 They are normal metabolites of any living organism of both plant and animal.
 Even in humans per day is formed and is used in the metabolism of more than 100 mg of nitrate.

+The main sources of exogenous nitrate revenues are vegetables (70%), water (20%) and other food (6% - with meat and canned products), in addition, nitrates are produced endogenously [18,19].

 Due to its positive influence on the growth and fertility of crops, ripening their harvest, nitrates are widely used in agriculture.